What is Divorce Mediation

 2) Check with your local Community Dispute Resolution Center (CDRC).
 Most CDRCs offer free mediation of parenting disputes.
 For help to resolve financial or other aspects of divorce (e.g., support, property and debt division), couples can ask for a referral list of trained, divorce mediators who can take cases on a fee-for-service basis.

 3) Contact the Divorce Mediation Clinic at the Benjamin N. Cardozo School of Law.
-The clinic offers free divorce mediation to qualifying couples living in New York City.
+The clinic offers free divorce mediation to qualifying couples living in New York State.
 If you and your spouse are eligible, you may get up to four, 90-minute sessions with program mediators (or six sessions, if you have children).
 Both spouses must agree to participate.
 Note: Referrals to divorce mediation will not be made in cases involving domestic violence or child abuse or where one spouse cannot locate the other.

 For more information about free or low-fee divorce mediation, send an email with your telephone number to Intake.firstname.lastname@example.org or call (212) 790-0875.
 Sessions are conducted online.